Aaliya-feisal/PASSWORD-MANAGER/README.md

-# Axiom
+# VaultGuard

-Axiom is a web-based password manager written in Flask.
+VaultGuard is a web-based password manager written in Flask.
 It allows you to easily and securely save your passwords.
 Every password saved on the site is encrypted and only accessible to you.

-This project was developed as the Final Project for the CS50x Course.

-## Demo

-You can watch a video demo of the project [here](https://youtu.be/Z8jpD8sJ0tk).

 ## Project Structure